intentor/adic/README.md

 ### <a id="namespace-conventions"></a>Namespace conventions

-*Adic* is organized internally into different namespaces that representes the framework components.
+*Adic* is organized internally into different namespaces that represents the framework components.
 However, the components commonly used are under `Adic` namespace:

 1. Attributes (`Inject`, `Construct`, `PostConstruct`);
 2. `InjectionContainer`;